abinit/abinit/doc/tutorial/rf1.md

   * the LO-TO splitting
   * the phonon frequencies and eigenvectors at other q-points in the Brillouin Zone

-You will learn to use of density-functional perturbation theory (DFPT) features of ABINIT.
+!!! seealso

-In order to learn the use of the associated codes Mrgddb and Anaddb, to produce efficiently phonon band structures and the associated thermodynamical properties, please see the [[lesson:rf2|tutorial DFPT 2 (labelled RF2)]]
+    In order to learn the use of the associated codes Mrgddb and Anaddb, to produce phonon band structures and the associated thermodynamical properties, please see the [[lesson:rf2|tutorial DFPT 2]]

 This lesson should take about 2 hours.